Every Man for Himself (1980 film): Plot

 Part Three, "Commerce," is Isabelle's section, in which she devotes herself to increasing her earnings in order to achieve independence.
 After her night with Paul, in which she mechanically goes through the motions while mentally planning her next day, she is waylaid by a pimp who gives her a spanking to remind her that there is no independence in a commercial world and he must have 50% of her earnings.
-On returning to the apartment she shares with some other women, who all seem to detest her, her younger sister arrives unexpectedly and asks Isabelle for money because her lover and all his associates have just been jailed for robbing a bank.
+On returning to the apartment she shares with some other women, who all seem to detest her, her younger sister arrives unexpectedly and asks Isabelle for money because her lover and all his associates have just been jailed for robbing a jeweler.
 When Isabelle refuses, the sister asks if she will get her started in the local prostitution business.
 Isabelle agrees to coach her for a month, in exchange for 50% of the take.
 While continuing to service a variety of clients with different needs, sometimes inventive (one businessman choreographs a foursome while sitting at his desk), and all the while with her mind elsewhere, she is also searching for an apartment of her own.
 An old school friend she meets in a hotel corridor, probably a dealer and maybe a prostitute as well, offers her a lucrative opportunity to be a courier, but the boss of the operation finds Isabelle too dangerously naive.
 Going to inspect an apartment, it turns out to be that of Denise, and Paul is also there trying to rekindle the relationship.
 Isabelle and Denise form an immediate bond.

 In the coda, entitled "Music," Isabelle seems to prosper in her new apartment and Denise has moved on in life.
 After having spent several days adrift, Paul runs into his ex-wife and daughter and asks plaintively to spend more time with them.
 Walking backwards away from the two, Paul accidentally steps in front of a car and is hit.
 Isabelle's sister, now apparently a prostitute, flees the scene with the driver of the car, her client.
 Paul's ex-wife also urges Cécile to come away, saying "it's nothing to do with us."
 As the two walk off, they pass a small orchestra set up in a garage yard that is playing the theme music which has echoed through the film.